rackerlabs/support-how-to/content/how-to/office-365/set up-onedrive-for-business-for-ios.md

 5. Enter your Microsoft 365 email address and password when prompted and select **Sign in**.

-**Note:** You can also sign into your organization's SharePoint&reg; site by entering the corresponding URL in the *SharePoint Server URL* feature.
+**Note:** You can also sign in to your organization's SharePoint&reg; site by entering the corresponding URL in the *SharePoint Server URL* feature.

 ### Upload a file to OneDrive for iOS